Is Prime Day only for members? Everything you need to know about accessing Amazon deals during Prime Day

 How to sign up for Amazon Prime

-This year's Prime Day kicks off just after midnight on the 21st June and continues until 23:59 on the 22nd.
-The event will feature hundreds of fantastic deals on well-known brands and sought-after products, making it one of the most popular sales events of the year.
-You can expect discounts on everything from electronics and toys, to jewellery, homeware and gifts.
+This year's Prime Day kicks off on July 12 and Wednesday, July 13.
+The annual shopping event features hundreds of unbeatable deals on well-known brands and sought-after products, making it one of the most popular sales events of the year.
+You can expect discounts on everything from electronics and toys to jewelry, homeware, and gifts.

 If you sign up for Prime before the deals kick off then you will have access.
 Follow the link below to get started.

 Once Prime Day is over and you've got yourself some brilliant deals, you can do one of two things.
 The first is canceling your membership before your free trial expires, ensuring that you've spent nothing.

 The second is to continue to enjoy the Amazon Prime benefits with your membership, which gets you lots of access to free premium delivery, Amazon streaming including original movies and TV shows not available anywhere else, and other add-on services.
 Most Prime members swear by it, but it's not for everyone.

 The membership costs $14.99(£7.99) a month right now, and you can cancel at any time.